cirrusidentity/simplesamlphp-module-cirrusgeneral/README.md

        20 => [
              'class' => 'cirrusgeneral:PhpConditionalAuthProcInserter'
              //php boolean expression.
-Two variables are available: $attributes and $state 'condition' => 'return $state["saml:sp:AuthnContext"] !== "https://refeds.org/profile/mfa";',
+Two variables are available: $attributes and $state 'condition' => 'return $state["saml:sp:AuthnContext"] === "https://refeds.org/profile/mfa";',
-             // These will only get created if AuthnContext is not refeds MFA, and they will run immediately after
+             // These will only get created if AuthnContext is refeds MFA, and they will run immediately after
              // PhpConditionalAuthProcInserter
              'authproc' => [
                 [